 speaker

 Simon Johnson

 All right.
 Thank you.
+That's helpful.
 And on racing, it has been a bit weaker also in Q4.
-So what I wonder is how we should think about or view the effects from lower sales from the newer games, of course, and NASCAR.
-Do you think the negative effects from those games declining, is that bottoming out here, or is there still significant contributions for those games that will continue to decline in the coming quarters?
-Yeah,
+So what I wonder is how we should think about or view the effects from lower sales from the newer games, like Forza and NASCAR.
+Do you think the negative effects from those games declining is that's bottoming out here, or is there still significant contributions for those games that will continue

 speaker

-I don't think those games will turn around as such.
-I think we are doing the pivot now on Forrestal to see what can that become.
+Yeah, I don't think those games will turn around as such.
+I think we are doing the pivot now on Forza to see what can that become.
 That is still to be seen, to be honest.
-I think for now what our focus is when it comes to revenues as such, it will be on existing franchises, top drives and Formula One Clash.
-And I think it's also exciting to see Hot Wheel coming back, which is again showing that there's some unique old games that sits there that still have an attractiveness to the market.
+I think for now what our focus is when it comes to revenues as such, it will be on existing franchises, Top Drives and Formula One Clash.
+And I think it's also exciting to see Hot Wheel coming back, which is again showing that There are some unique old games that sit there that still have an attractiveness to the market.
 And that was a game we could bring back with quite limited sort of work on our end.
-And Arcade thought it fit perfect into their portfolio.
+And Arcade thought it fit perfectly into their portfolio.
 So that's just a nice small sort of revenue add with very few resources being put into it.
 Hopefully, though, we can still find a new game to scale during 2025, but it's too early to say.
-So right now I cannot give you any new updates on where we are on Forrestal and NASCAR.
+So right now, I cannot give you any new updates on where we are in Forza and NASCAR.

+speaker